Salvelop07/Strike-Protocol/README.md

 Strike Protocol
 =================

-The Strike Protocol is an Ethereum smart contract for supplying or borrowing assets.
-Through the sToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive sTokens or *borrow* assets from the protocol (holding other assets as collateral).
-The Strike sToken contracts track these balances and algorithmically set interest rates for borrowers.
+The Strike Protocol is an Ethereum smart contract designed for lending and borrowing assets. 💰✨ Users can supply capital (like Ether or ERC-20 tokens) to receive sTokens or borrow assets while using other assets as collateral.
+The Strike sToken contracts keep track of these balances and automatically set interest rates for borrowers. 📈🔑

 Contracts
 =========